awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

            docker push image:<tag> <aws_account_id>.dkr.ecr.<cn-north-1>.amazonaws.com/image:<tag>
            ```

-        1. Update the Kubernetes manifest file or files to reference the Amazon ECR image URL in your region\.
+        1. Update the Kubernetes manifest file or files to reference the Amazon ECR image URL in your Region\.

      1. Apply the manifest\.